Receivership: A guide for employees

 - payment summaries and separation certificates

-- engaged by a company under an award, enterprise agreement, agreement-based transitional instruments (which are agreements in force before the commencement of the Fair Work Act 2009) or a contract of employment
+- engaged by a company under an award, enterprise agreement, agreement-based transitional instrument (i.e. agreements that were in force before the commencement of the Fair Work Act 2009) or a contract of employment

 - paid a salary, wages or commission.

-If you are an employee who is owed money for unpaid wages, superannuation, annual leave, sick leave, long service leave, retrenchment pay or other benefits, you are a creditor of the company.
-You may be entitled to some or all of what you are owed in priority to the company’s other creditors.
+If you are an employee owed money for unpaid wages, superannuation, annual leave, sick leave (in limited circumstances), long service leave, retrenchment pay or other benefits, you are a creditor of the company.
+You may be entitled to some or all of what you are owed before other creditors (this is known as 'priority').

-A company goes into receivership when an independent and suitably qualified person (the receiver) is appointed by a secured creditor, or in special circumstances by the court, to take control of some or all of the company’s assets.
-Court receiverships are beyond the scope of this information sheet.
+A company goes into receivership when an independent registered liquidator (the receiver) is appointed by a secured creditor, or in special circumstances by the court, to take control of some or all the company’s assets.
+Court receiverships and controllerships are not covered in this information sheet.

 - a non-circulating security interest (e.g. a security interest in land, plant and equipment)